 Aviation is responsible for 2% to 3% of global, man-made CO2 emissions.
 If visitors are going to fly to Japan, then we would advise flying with an airline which is firmly committed to reducing its carbon footprint.
 KLM, for example, which is one of the carriers with a great service between Europe and Japan, is one such airline.
 You can find out what this means here:

-Hike Japan is a small company.
-We specialize in small group travel, and itineraries which deliberately visit parts of Japan which other operators don’t reach.
-Much of our business is with smaller, local business and individuals.
+Hike Japan is a small, independent outfit.
+HJ has specialized in small group travel over many years, and created itineraries which deliberately visit parts of Japan which other operators don’t reach.
+Much HJ business is with smaller, local business and individuals.
 This all means that more of your money goes directly to benefiting the communities you’ll visit, rather than supporting the big businesses which shunt big groups along the well-trodden ‘Golden Route’ (which includes Tokyo, Nagoya, Kyoto, Osaka, Hiroshima, Kanazawa, Nagano, and now even the Nakasendo area).

-Apart from when one of our UK directors, Bob Heffill, founder of Hike Japan, and a professional Japanese linguist and traveller with over 45 years’ experience of living in Japan and working with the Japanese, leads a trip, we use our network of local, professional guides.
-Guides lead all our tours, and we use local experts to guide our groups on days, for example, when we visit places such as Nara.
+Apart from when one of our UK directors, Bob Heffill, founder of Hike Japan, and a professional Japanese linguist and traveler with over 45 years’ experience of living in Japan and working with the Japanese, leads a trip, HJ use a small network of local, professional guides.
+HJ has a great relationship with local experts to guide on days, for example, when visiting places such as Nara.